freearhey/autocrop-js/README.md

 ![Illustration of how autocrop-js works (Used image from https://pixabay.com/illustrations/ai-generated-generative-ai-fantasy-7700016/)](illustration.png)

-Node.js utility that crops the background of an image.
+Node.js utility that crops the transparent background of an image.

 ## Installation